Macfarlanes training contract vacation scheme student

 There are, however, occasional opportunities to travel on particular pieces of business, with destinations including Jersey and the firm’s office in Brussels.
 Unfortunately for jet-setters, the more ESG-minded side of the firm “is actively exploring and encouraging partners and associates to use less flights, so everyone is encouraged to consider the events they are invited to and be more selective if it involves international travel (or explore non-flying options)”.

 The perks are decent; the private health insurance is appreciated, as are the free dinners after 7:30pm and the £30 monthly gym allowance.
 Free barista coffee is also (unsurprisingly) a big hit amongst Macfarlanes lawyers.
 Tech, however, was a bugbear for some.
-The swish new Surface Pros are apparently “not great for big documents” and the tech “breaks down frequently”, which one rookie claimed can add on “at least an hour of waiting each day”.
+Whilst work is being done to develop useful AI software, the Surface Pros are apparently “not great for big documents” and the tech “breaks down frequently”, which one rookie claimed can add on “at least an hour of waiting each day”.

 But insiders claim there has been significant recent investment resulting in multiple products now on offer to clients.
-Separate to doing a regular TC, the firm also launched a new legal tech grad scheme last year where two to three tech-savy individuals will be placed in Mac’s lawtech team and trained in emerging legal technologies.
+Separate to doing a regular TC, the firm’s legal tech grad scheme, which began in 2021, aims to further support and foster innovation across its ranks.
 One hopeful newbie summarises: “I am of the opinion that it will become a great firm in terms of legal tech, they are just not quite there yet”.

 Drinks down the local pubs on a Friday remain a weekly feature of trainee life, while all the departments have hotly-anticipated parties throughout the year.
 “Let’s face it, your social life outside the firm is unlikely to be buzzing so you need to make the best of what you’ve got,” reflects a trainee.